AElfProject/aelf-docs/docs/quick-start/developers/vote-contract/index.md

 #### Implementing Initialize Function

-* Go to the comment `Implement Initialize Smart Contract Logic.`
+* Go to the comment `Implement Vote on Proposal Logic`.
 * Check if the smart contract is already initialized; return if true.
 * Define a hardcoded proposal with necessary parameters.
 * Update the Proposals state variable with the hardcoded proposal and increment the proposalId.